 A high school diploma

-A certificate of High School Equivalency
+A certificate of high school equivalency

 An undergraduate degree from an institution of higher education

-Eligibility Determination—Begins when the parent is notified of the determination of eligibility.
+Eligibility Determination—Begins when the parent is notified of the determination of eligibility

 Eligibility Period—Eligibility determination date plus 12 months from the start of care.
 If there are multiple children in the family at the time of eligibility determination, and they do not all need care immediately, the eligibility period follows the eligibility determination date plus 12 months from the start of care for the children who need care.
 If another child in the family is on Voluntary Suspension because they do not need care, they are still considered eligible during the Voluntary Suspension, and starting care later does not affect the family’s eligibility period.